Jeremy Irons

-On television, Irons appeared in the HBO miniseries Elizabeth I, receiving Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie.
-From 2011 to 2013, he starred as Pope Alexander VI in the Showtime historical series The Borgias.
-In 2019, he appeared as Adrian Veidt / Ozymandias in HBO's Watchmen.
-In October 2011, he was nominated the Goodwill Ambassador for the Food and Agriculture Organization of the United Nations.
+On television, Irons's breakthrough role came playing Charles Ryder in the ITV series Brideshead Revisited (1981), receiving nominations for the BAFTA TV Award, Primetime Emmy Award, Golden Globe Award for Best Actor.
+He received the Primetime Emmy Award for his portrayal of Robert Dudley, 1st Earl of Leicester in the HBO miniseries Elizabeth I (2005) and was Emmy-nominated for playing Adrian Veidt in HBO's Watchmen (2019).
+He starred as Pope Alexander VI in the Showtime historical series The Borgias (2011–2013).
+In October 2011, he was named the Goodwill Ambassador for the UN's Food and Agriculture Organization.

 Early life and education

-Irons was born on 19 September 1948 in Cowes on the Isle of Wight, to Paul Dugan Irons, an accountant, and Barbara Anne Brereton Brymer (née Sharpe).
-Irons has a brother, Christopher (born 1943), and a sister, Felicity Anne (born 1944).
+Irons was born Jeremy John Irons on 19 September 1948 in Cowes on the Isle of Wight, to Paul Dugan Irons, an accountant, and Barbara Anne Brereton Brymer (née Sharpe).
+Irons has a brother, Christopher (b.
+1943), and a sister, Felicity Anne (b.
+1944).
 He was educated at the independent Sherborne School in Dorset from 1962 to 1966.
 He was the drummer and harmonica player in a four-man school band called the Four Pillars of Wisdom.